Single Subject Credential Intern (Graduate)

 The intern track involves successful completion of prerequisites and additional requirements followed by completion of online coursework while you are employed as a full-time Single Subject credential teacher under our intern credential.

-The Single Subject Credential is primarily appropriate for middle school and high school teachers, but can sometimes be appropriate for elementary school teachers.
+The Single Subject Credential is primarily appropriate for middle school and high school teachers.
 As you develop a foundation in lesson planning, classroom technology, psychology and reading, you will have opportunities to observe and participate firsthand in the methods used by cooperating teachers during fieldwork placements.
 After completion of coursework and the associated requirements, you will be formally recommended for the California Preliminary Single Subject Teaching Credential.
 You can also receive your ACSI Teacher Certification while earning your California preliminary teaching credential by meeting additional requirements.

 Program Learning Outcomes